Exposed circuits, linear quotients, and chordal clutters

 Combining this with the results of \cite{HerHibZhe} we obtain another proof of the result from \cite{CulGurSti} mentioned in the introduction.
 Recall that by definition an edge erasure is the result of removing an edge $e$ that is \emph{properly} exposed.
 For the case of the graphs this characterizes (complements of) chordal graphs that are \emph{connected}.

-\begin{cor}[\cite{CulGurSti}] A graph $G$ can be obtained from a complete graph through a sequence of edge erasures if and only if $G$ is chordal.
+\begin{cor}\cite[Theorem~8]{CulGurSti} A graph $G$ can be obtained from a complete graph through a sequence of removing exposed edges if and only if $G$ is chordal.
 In this case $G$ is connected if and only if each removal is an edge erasure. \end{cor}

-\begin{proof} From Theorem \ref{thm:main} we have that removing an exposed edge $e = ij$ from a graph $G$ corresponds to adding the generator $x_ix_j$ that is a linear divisor in $I_{\overline G}$.
-Hence performing a sequence of edge erasures on a complete graph to obtain a graph $G$ results in an ideal with linear quotients.
-An arbitrary (monomial) ideal with linear quotients has a linear resolution, and hence in this case $G$ (the complement of ${\overline G}$) is chordal by Fr\"oberg's Theorem.
+\begin{proof} From Theorem \ref{thm:main} we have that removing an exposed edge $e = ij$ from a graph $H$ corresponds to adding the generator $x_ix_j$ that is a linear divisor in $I_{\overline H}$.
+Hence performing a sequence of edge erasures on a complete graph to obtain a graph $G$ results in an ideal $I_{\overline G}$ that has linear quotients.
+An arbitrary (monomial) ideal with linear quotients has a linear resolution, and hence in this case $G $ (the complement of ${\overline G}$) is chordal by Fr\"oberg's Theorem.
 On the other hand we know that if $G$ is chordal we have that $I_{\overline G}$ has a linear resolution.
 In \cite{HerHibZhe} is it shown that edge ideals with linear resolutions in fact have linear quotients.
 Suppose $(g_1, g_2, \dots, g_k)$ is some linear quotient ordering for the ideal $I_{\overline G}$, so that for all $i = 2, \dots, g$ we have that $g_i$ is a linear divisor for the ideal $\langle g_1, \dots, g_{i-1}\rangle$.
-From Theorem \ref{thm:main} this implies that the edge corresponding to $g_1$ is exposed in $K_n$, that $g_2$ is exposed in $K_n \backslash g_1$, etc. Hence $G$ can be obtained by a sequence of removing exposed edges, starting from a complete graph.
+From Theorem \ref{thm:main} this implies that the edge corresponding to $g_1$ is exposed in $K_n$, that $g_2$ is exposed in $K_n \backslash g_1$, etc. Hence $G$ can be obtained by a sequence of removing exposed edges starting from a complete graph.